marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 **Primary Lever:** Domain-Specific Context

 **Day-One Advantage:**
-Generic OR tools (open-source VRP solvers, routing APIs) require technical parameter configuration that commercial and operations managers cannot perform without specialist support.
+Generic OR tools (open-source MILP solvers, routing APIs) require technical parameter configuration that commercial and operations managers cannot perform without specialist support.
 This product embeds the Freight BID workflow context from day one - BID-specific input templates, R$/t cost framing, Brazilian freight terminology, and scenario output framed as "trucks needed and freight rate impact" rather than as abstract routing matrices.

 **How It Compounds:**
 As the tool accumulates this company's BID history, fleet costs, and route actuals, its default parameters and scenario suggestions become calibrated to this specific operation - making generic alternatives progressively less competitive even if they add similar surface features.